Question: What types of banknotes should I collect?

 Question: Do you buy or sell slabbed, professionally graded and certified banknotes?

-Answer: Currently we do not.
-The reason being often inaccurate and careless services that slab (encapsulate in thin plastic envelope, that with time may leak chemicals into the banknote) banknotes that add a multifold (we sell it for $8) and unnecessary cost to the price of the collectible banknote artificially inflating (we sell it for $6) its value with severe consequences to banknote collectors and the hobby in general.
+Answer: We do purchase an occasional slabbed, graded and certified banknote, but we try to not to indulge in what we consider imperfect and even lacking grading scale that is better fit for coin grading.
+Sheldon grading scale does not even mention the word "tears" in it's grades 25 and below down to 10 inclusively.
+Only in the grade 8 the word "tears" surfaces.
+That is just plain wrong.
+We use the IBNS grading for banknotes and will continue to do so.
+Another reason being often inaccurate and careless services that slab (encapsulate in thin plastic envelope, that with time may leak chemicals into the banknote) banknotes that add a multifold (we sell it for $8) and unnecessary cost to the price of the collectible banknote artificially inflating (we sell it for $6) its value with severe consequences to banknote collectors and the hobby in general.
 In order to verify the accuracy of a slabbed grading a collector would have to open the slab (capsule or a thin plastic envelope), which would break the seal of trust.
 All collectors and dealers should learn how to grade yourselves, which is not so difficult to achieve.
 We grade our banknotes carefully and accurately and upon request your ordered banknotes can be graded in your desired (different than IBNS) system and method and even slabbed if desired (at an additional cost).

 Example of a severe misidentification by PMG: Click here to view.
 This is a Pick catalogue Nº 30 and not P-26.
 While P-26 is many times more valuable than P-30.
 There were other blunders reported on this item alone, but reportedly were corrected by PMG, yet they still failed to address the most important issue - the catalogue number misidentification.
 We have some more such blunder examples available or they can be viewed in online numismatic forums.
 Here are just a few more: